QZanden/Water1/README.md

 Map with posters
 ------

 Click [here](http://rawgit.com/ClaudiaBrauer/Water1/master/map_posters_water1.html) to go to the interactive version of the map below.
-Click on the markers to get a popup with a short descirption.
+Click on the markers to get a popup with a short description.
 Click on the link in the popup to view the poster.

 ![Map with posters](figs/map_posters_water1.jpg)